adamrossnelson/StataQuickReference/ReadMe.md

 ### 2.2.4. geoplotipeds.do

-Using the longitude and latitude variables stored in IPEDS data this routine builds a visualization of the institutions located in North America.
+Using the longitude and latitude variables stored in IPEDS data, this routine builds a visualization of the institutions in North America.

 ```Stata
 // To run from command line: